jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 She moves her finger down, then stops.

 I nod.

 We stand up.

-One suitcase packed.
+One suitcase packs.

-One door closed.
+One door closes.

 One couple takes their chance.